juanma-wp/enterprise-block-editor/Module 5 Advanced Block Development/05 Complex InnerBlocks.md

 - A **grid block** that contains multiple column blocks.
 - A **custom card block** that includes an image, a title, and a description.

-Here’s an example of a basic implementation of `InnerBlocks` inside a custom block:
+Here's an example of a basic implementation of `InnerBlocks` inside a custom block:

 ```javascript
 import { registerBlockType } from "@wordpress/blocks";